openfaas/faasd/README.md

 # faasd - Serverless for everyone else

-Lightweight serverless, without managing expensive infrastructure.
+faasd is built for everyone else, for those who have no desire to manage expensive infrastructure.

 [![Build Status](https://travis-ci.com/openfaas/faasd.svg?branch=master)](https://travis-ci.com/openfaas/faasd)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![OpenFaaS](https://img.shields.io/badge/openfaas-serverless-blue.svg)](https://www.openfaas.com)
 ![Downloads](https://img.shields.io/github/downloads/openfaas/faasd/total)

-faasd is OpenFaaS, reimagined without the complexity and cost of Kubernetes.
-It runs well on a single host with very modest requirements, and can be deployed in a few moments.
+faasd is [OpenFaaS](https://github.com/openfaas/) reimagined, but without the cost and complexity of Kubernetes.
+It runs on a single host with very modest requirements, making it very fast and easy to manage.
 Under the hood it uses [containerd](https://containerd.io/) and [Container Networking Interface (CNI)](https://github.com/containernetworking/cni) along with the same core OpenFaaS components from the main project.

 ## When should you use faasd over OpenFaaS on Kubernetes?